 Prior to this offering, there has been no public market for shares of our common stock.
-We estimate that the initial public offering price per share will be between \$ and \$.
-We intend to apply to list our common stock on under the symbol "WBTN."
+We estimate that the initial public offering price per share .
+We intend to apply to list our common stock on under the symbol " will be between \$ and \$

-We are treated as an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012, for certain purposes until the earlier of the completion of this offering or the end of the one-year period beginning on December 31, 2023 and, as such, we have elected to take advantage of certain reduced public company reporting requirements for this prospectus.
+We qualify as an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, we have elected to take advantage of certain reduced public company reporting requirements for this prospectus.
 See "Risk Factors" and "Prospectus Summary-Emerging Growth Company."

 Upon the completion of this offering, NAVER Corporation ("NAVER") will beneficially own approximately % of the voting power of our shares of common stock eligible to vote in the election of directors (or % if the underwriters exercise in full their option to purchase additional shares of our common stock to cover over-allotments).
-As a result, we will be a "controlled company" as defined under the corporate governance rules of .
-See "Management-Controlled Company Exemption."
+As a result, we will be a "controlled company" as defined under the corporate governance rules of See "Management-Controlled Company Exemption."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 27 to read about factors you should consider before purchasing shares of our common stock.
+See "Risk Factors" beginning on page 20 to read about factors you should consider before purchasing shares of our common stock.